ImmortalPawn/spinout/README.md

 Mladjan Gadzic

  ## Description
- Collect as many stars as possible while avoiding crash.
+ Collect as many coins as possible while avoiding crash.
 <br>
 There are 10 different levels with different speeds.